bmentges/brainiak_api/README.rst

 Can be installed using `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_: ::

-    # In case you don't have it installed:
+    # Install virtualenv / virtualenvwraper, in case you didn't yet:
     sudo pip install virtualenv
     sudo pip install virtualenvwrapper
     source `which virtualenvwrapper.sh`

-    # Just use it:
+    # Then, just use it:
     mkvirtualenv brainiak
     workon brainiak
     make install